Chettinad spicy drumstick (Murungakkai masala poriyal)

 Salt, to taste

-Add the drumsticks, water and salt to a small pot and bring to a boil.
-Simmer till the drumsticks are almost cooked.
-6-8 minutes.
-Turn off the stove and set aside keeping both the drumsticks and the cooking stock.
+Add the drumsticks, water, and salt to a small pot and bring to a boil.
+Simmer until almost cooked, 6-8 minutes.
+Turn off the stove and set aside, keeping both the drumsticks and the cooking stock.

-While the drumsticks are cooking, add the turmeric, coconut, cumin, garlic, green chillies, red chilli powder and water to a small blender and purée to a fine paste.
-You are looking for a thick paste.
+While the drumsticks are cooking, add the turmeric, coconut, cumin, garlic, green chillies, red chilli powder, and water to a small blender and purée to a fine paste.
+You want a thick paste.
 Set aside.

-Heat the oil in a small pot, add the mustard seeds, and urad dal and fry till the mustard seeds begin to pop about 30 seconds.
-Add the onions and cook on a low flame till they are soft and translucent about 4 minutes.
-Add the tomatoes and salt and fry on medium heat for about 5-7 minutes till the tomatoes are soft and have broken down into a thick sauce.
+Heat the oil in a small pot.
+Add the mustard seeds and urad dal and fry until the mustard seeds begin to pop about 30 seconds.
+Add the onions and cook on a low flame until they are soft and translucent about 4 minutes.
+Add the tomatoes and salt and fry on medium heat for about 5-7 minutes until the tomatoes are soft and have broken down into a thick sauce.

 Add the ground coconut paste and the drumsticks with the cooking liquids.
 Bring to a boil and simmer for 8 minutes till you have a thick sauce that clings to the drumsticks heavily.
 Taste for salt and adjust as needed.